 The Cost and Process Time

 The average cost for man weaves usually ranges from $200 to $800, and it takes about 90 minutes to 2 hours to install.

-Those that have installed the hair units should be careful about too much water.
+A man weave lasts about 3 to 6 weeks with proper upkeep and maintenance.
+Those who have hair units should be careful about too much water exposure.
 Wearing a shower cap in the shower is a must.

 Although, it is possible to wear a hair unit while swimming.
-The man weave could last from a month to a year depending on how an individual maintains it.
-But, it’s always okay to go back to your hairstylist or barber to help with the maintenance.
+To get the full investment and life span of the man weaves, it depends on how well the individual maintains it.
+But it’s always okay, and you may be advised to go back to your hairstylist or barber to help with the maintenance.

 Also, clients should even wear a du-rag or head covering at night.
-Many types of hair coverings could help keep the texture and look of the hair to keep it long-lasting.
+I also recommend sleeping on a satin pillowcase.
+Many types of hair coverings help keep the texture and look of the hair long-lasting and looking fresh.

 Man Weave Trend

-I cannot see women policing men who wear man weaves but be shocked and surprised by it.
-I think the hair industry is transforming and will continue to change.
+I cannot see women policing men who wear man weaves, but definitely, be shocked and surprised by it.
+The hair industry is transforming and will continue to change.